arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

     var validationResult = _register(form);

-    Assert.Equal(Error("duplicated"), validationResult);
+    Assert.Equal(Error("Account already exists"), validationResult);
 }
 ```

 A bit better.
 But it's a poor man's solution.
-We can do much better.
+We can surely do much better.<br/>
 I see the following problems:

-* The burden to generate quasi-random values obeying domain rules is completely shifted to the developer.
-We can think of a more solid approach.
+* The burden to generate quasi-random values obeying domain rules is completely shifted to the developer.<br/>We can think of a more solid approach.

 * The test above only generates 1 set of random values.
 Ideally, we would like to generate thousands.
 Something like: